Icon of the Seas vs Wonder of the Seas: Key Stats Comparison

-The Icon of the Seas is slightly bigger than the Wonder of the Seas, with a 5% difference in gross tonnage and has two more decks, 10 feet longer.
+The Icon of the Seas is slightly bigger than the Wonder of the Seas, with a 5% difference in gross tonnage, 2 more decks, and 10 feet longer than Wonder of the Seas.
 The Icon of the Seas can hold about 8% more people.

 Royal Caribbean Icon of the Sea vs Wonder of the Seas size Comparison

-Icon of the Seas vs Wonder of the Seas Size Comparison Chart
+Icon of the Seas vs Wonder of the Seas Size Comparison Chart:

-StatsIcon of the Seas Wonder of the Seas
+StatsIcon of the SeasWonder of the Seas

-Gross tonnage (GT) 250,800 235,857
+Gross tonnage (GT)250,800235,600

 Icon of the Seas cost $2 billion to build, making it one of the most expensive ships ever.
 The ship is powered by Liquified Natural Gas (LNG).
 Icon of the Seas was built in Turku, Finland at Meyer Turku.